icure/medtech-docs/sdks/how-to/how-to-share-data/index.md

 :::note

-In the following examples we will use three different instances of `MedTechApi`s, to perform the requests as different users.
+In the following examples we will use three different instances of `{{CodeSdkName}}SDK`s, to perform the requests as different users.
 The api we use are `hcp1Api` and `hcp2Api` to act as two different healthcare practitioners data owners (`hcp1` and `hcp2`, respectively) and `pApi` to act as a patient data owner (`p`).